anyscale/madewithml.github.io/docs/courses/foundations/python.md

 </pre>
 Awesome!
 We were able to decorate our main function `operation()` to achieve the customization we wanted without actually altering the function.
 We can reuse our decorator for other functions that may need the same customization!

-!!! note
-    This was a dummy example to show how decorators work but we'll be using them heavily during our [MLOps](https://madewithml.com/courses/mlops/) lessons.
+> This was a dummy example to show how decorators work but we'll be using them heavily during our [MLOps](https://madewithml.com/courses/mlops/) lessons.
 A simple scenario would be using decorators to create uniform JSON responses from each API endpoint without including the bulky code in each endpoint.

 ### Callbacks